-Imagine being able to take your house and park it in some of the most inspiring and beautiful parts of England and Wales - this is what life on a boat holiday is like.
+Imagine being able to take your house and park it in some of the most inspiring and beautiful parts of England and Wales.
+This is what life on a boat holiday is like.

 With over 2,000 miles of our canals and rivers for you to cruise, the sheer choice of holiday routes can seem daunting at first, but it's really just a case of deciding what you want to get out of your holiday.

-Travelling at around 3-4mph for four hours a day will mean you cover around 80 to 100 miles in a week.
+Travelling at 3-4mph for four hours a day will mean you cover around 80 to 100 miles in a week.
 This will still provide plenty of time for lazy lunches and energetic exploring.

-Last date edited: 15 February 2017
+Last date edited: 7 July 2020